Courses

 Content Area Writing Instruction in the 6-12 Classroom

-The ability to express thoughts, ideas and understanding through writing is a life skill and a critical component of writing within content area standards.
+The ability to express thoughts, ideas and understanding through writing is a life skill and a critical component of writing within content-area standards.
 In all content areas, students are expected to learn to produce clear and coherent writing appropriate to purpose, task and audience.
-The writing standards address the expectations of content area writing as students progress through the secondary grades.
+The writing standards address the expectations of content-area writing as students progress through the secondary grades.
 The research on effective writing instruction stresses the importance of the recursive nature of writing and the interdependence of writing to learn and learning to write.

 Informing Instruction: Linking the Assessment Process to Teaching and Learning

 Now, more than ever, it’s important to understand how the various types of assessments can be used for different purposes.
 Most of our classrooms have students performing on many levels in different subjects.
-This reality makes it critical to understand how and how not to measure your students' growth—what assessments to use and how to analyze your data so that it informs instruction in a timely way for all of your students.
+This reality makes it critical to understand how and how not to measure your students’ growth—what assessments to use and how to analyze your data so that it informs instruction in a timely way for all your students.

 Instructional Strategies That Work for All Disciplines